aicers/giganto/README.md

 change if you want to grow your data further at the level base.
 So if it's less than `512`MB, it's recommended to set default value of `512`MB.

-If there is no `peer_address` option in the configuration file, it runs in standalone mode, and if there is, it runs in cluster mode for P2P.
+If there is no `addr_to_peers` option in the configuration file, it runs in standalone mode, and if there is, it runs in cluster mode for P2P.

 ## Test